strath-ace/smart-xai/Earth_Observation_Satellite_Case_Study/Argumentation/Abstract_Argumentation/README.md

 PEP in this case is the swapping of any two actions throughout a schedule to observe the effects on a schedule.
 This generates a solution and provides when the solution is feasible or infeasible.

+1. **Run_all_pep.py** - This code is used to run all the required PEP files in order.
+It contains the following:

 There is 1 main code that is reliant on 3 functions namely: